raganwald/cafeaulife/README.md

         se: squares_0[(n&2)>>1]
         sw: squares_0[n&1]

-For example, a square of size thirty-two (`2^5) consisting of entirely dead cells would have its `nw`, `ne`, `se`, and `sw` properties all containing the same square of size sixteen (`2^4`).
-That square would have its four properties containing the same square of size eight (`2^3`), which would have its four properties containing the same square of size four, which in turn would have all four if its properties containing the same square of size two, and that square would have four properites all containg `Dead`.
+For example, a square of size thirty-two (`2^5`) consisting of entirely dead cells would have its `nw`, `ne`, `se`, and `sw` properties all containing the same square of size sixteen (`2^4`).
+That square would have its four properties containing the same square of size eight (`2^3`), which would have its four properties containing the same square of size four, which in turn would have all four if its properties containing the same square of size two, and that square would have four properties, all containing the size zero value `Dead`.

 Thus, a board containing 1,024 cells could be represented by as few as six objects when there is maximal redundancy.
-This saves more than space: As we'll see HashLife is able to cache the result of iterating forward in time with each square.
+This saves more than space: HashLife is able to cache the result of iterating forward in time with each square.
 HashLife thus trades a huge amount of calculation for cache lookups.

 ### The Speed of Light

 In Life, the "Speed of Light" or "*c*" is one cell vertically, horizontally, or diagonally in any direction.
 Meaning, that cause and effect cannot travel faster than *c*.

-One consequnce of this fundamental limit is that given a square of size `2^n | n > 1` at time `t`, HashLife has all the information it needs to calculate the alive and dead cells for the inner square of size `2^n - 2` at time `t+1`.
+One consequence of this fundamental limit is that given a square of size `2^n | n > 1` at time `t`, HashLife has all the information it needs to calculate the alive and dead cells for the inner square of size `2^n - 2` at time `t+1`.
 For example, if HashLife has this square at time `t`:

     nw        ne
       +--++--+